Cruiserweight (professional wrestling)

-In this highlight reel from 2011, the professional wrestler Pac performs a variety of manoeuvrers considered in line with the cruiserweight style.
+In this highlight reel from 2011, the professional wrestler Pac performs a variety of maneuvers considered in line with the cruiserweight style.

 In professional wrestling, Cruiserweight is a weight class but also a term for a fast-paced, aerial-based style of performer.
-The term was first coined in the United States in 1996 by World Championship Wrestling.
+The term was coined in the United States in 1996 by World Championship Wrestling (WCW).
 Prior to this, the terms "Light Heavyweight" and "Junior Heavyweight" were more commonly in use.
 The older term Junior Heavyweight is still favored in Japan, where many titles for lighter-weight competitors are called Junior Heavyweight titles.
-Prominent titles include New Japan Pro-Wrestling's IWGP Junior Heavyweight Championship, Pro Wrestling Noah's GHC Junior Heavyweight Championship, and All Japan Pro Wrestling's World Junior Heavyweight championships.
+Prominent Japanese Junior Heavyweight titles include New Japan Pro-Wrestling (NJPW)'s IWGP Junior Heavyweight Championship, Pro Wrestling Noah (Noah)'s GHC Junior Heavyweight Championship, and All Japan Pro Wrestling (AJPW)'s World Junior Heavyweight championships.

-The weight limit used by World Championship Wrestling (WCW) and Japanese promotions is "up to 225 lbs" (102 kg), while WWE currently uses 205 lb (93 kg) as its weight limit.
-Due to the scripted nature of professional wrestling and that the billed weight of wrestlers can be changed, weight classes usually are not strictly enforced as they are in professional boxing and mixed martial arts.
-New Japan and Noah also have junior heavyweight tag team titles, for teams composed of junior heavyweights.
-WCW tested such a format with their own title shortly before the company was purchased by the World Wrestling Federation.
-In 2016, WWE relaunched its Cruiserweight Championship using a 205 lb weight limit, and also introduced a dedicated weekly program, 205 Live, focusing exclusively on cruiserweights.
+The weight limit used by WCW and Japanese promotions is "up to 225 lbs" (102 kg), while the World Wrestling Federation (WWF, later WWE) used 205 lb (93 kg) as its weight limit.
+Due to the scripted nature of professional wrestling and that the billed weight of wrestlers can be changed, weight classes usually are not strictly enforced as they are in professional boxing and mixed martial arts (MMA).
+NJPW and Noah also have Junior Heavyweight tag team titles, for teams composed of Junior Heavyweight wrestlers.
+WCW tested such a format with their own title shortly before the company was purchased by the WWF.
+In 2016, WWE relaunched its Cruiserweight Championship using a 205 lb weight limit, and also introduced a dedicated weekly program, 205 Live, focusing exclusively on Cruiserweight wrestlers.

 Cruiserweight divisions and championships have risen to much greater prominence in wrestling promotions in Japan and Mexico than the United States.
-While there have been various wrestling companies over the years that have promoted cruiserweight/junior heavyweight titles and divisions in the U.S., they have had comparatively little prominence when compared to World Heavyweight champions.
+While there have been various wrestling companies over the years that have promoted Cruiserweight/Junior Heavyweight titles and divisions in the U.S., they have had comparatively little prominence when compared to World Heavyweight champions.